The only team dynamics tool you need

 A group is a collection of people who have something in common; geographic location, age, gender, interests, and so on.
 Group members come together both voluntarily and by chance.
 In a workplace, this means you can have employees who simply have desks near one other.
 A collaborative company culture might sit people together on purpose, in efforts to foster the exchange of ideas.

-Just putting people near each other or forcing them to form a team won't always yield good results.
+Just putting people near each other or forming a team won't always yield good results.
 Individual team members might enjoy good relationships amongst themselves, but this doesn't mean they're suited to working together.
-And if they're just a bunch of people each aiming for individual success (eg. in a 'sales team'), they're not really a team.
+And if they're a bunch of people each aiming for individual success (eg. in a 'sales team'), they might not really be a team.

 Group dynamics are behaviors you can observe when people exist together in a social group.
 Things like social structure, relationships with outside groups, authority and support roles, behavioral expectations, and so on.

-Team dynamics are different, though: they emerge from more deliberate management, and are all about the team's ability to complete its aims.
+Team dynamics are different.
+They emerge from more deliberate management and are all about the team's ability to complete its aims.

 If you're running a project that needs multiple people to work together to achieve a common goal, you need to build an effective team culture.
 Let's look at how it's done.